 Due to the similarity between CHAMPVA and the Department of Defense (DoD) TRICARE program (sometimes referred to by its old name, CHAMPUS), the two are often mistaken for each other.
-CHAMPVA is a Department of Veterans Affairs program; TRICARE is a regionally managed health care program for active duty and retired members of the uniformed services, their families, and survivors.
-In some cases a Veteran may appear to be eligible for both/either program on paper.
-However, if you are a military retiree, or the spouse of a Veteran who was killed in action, you are and will always be a TRICARE beneficiary; you can´t choose between the two.
+CHAMPVA is a Department of Veterans Affairs program while TRICARE is a regionally managed health care program for active duty and retired members of the uniformed services, their families, and survivors.
+In some cases, a Veteran may appear to be eligible for both or either program on paper; however, if you are a military retiree, or the spouse of a Veteran who was killed in action, you are and will always be a TRICARE beneficiary and cannot choose between the two programs.

 CHAMPVA and the Affordable Care Act

 The Affordable Care Act (ACA) is a health care law that was created to expand access to affordable health care coverage for all Americans, lower costs, and improve quality and care coordination.
 Under the health care law, people will have health coverage that meets a minimum standard (called "minimum essential coverage").
 The health care law designates CHAMPVA as fulfilling the minimum essential coverage requirement.

 If you are enrolled in CHAMPVA, you do not need to take additional steps to meet the health care law coverage standards.
 The ACA does not change CHAMPVA benefits or out-of-pocket costs.
 For additional information, view the ACA information on the VA website at http://www.va.gov/aca or call our customer service center at 1-800-733-8387.